Investing.com | Jan 10, 2019 04:38PM ET

 Investing.com - Here’s a preview of the top 3 things that could rock markets tomorrow.

-The Labor Department releases its latest measure on wholesale inflation at 8:30 AM ET (13:30 GMT).
+The Labor Department will issue the December consumer price index (CPI) report at 8:30 AM ET (13:30 GMT).

 Written By: Investing.com